The Bankrate promise

 However, he always uses his Amex Business Platinum Card for travel purchases due to the fact that he earns 5X points on flights and prepaid hotel purchases made through AmexTravel.com.
 That way, he’s earning 5,000 Amex Membership Rewards points for every $1,000 he spends on eligible travel purchases through the Amex portal.

-Generally speaking, Nunez says he likes to purchase his flights through the portal with cash so that he earns airline miles and points toward elite status on the purchases, as well.
+Generally speaking, Nunez says he likes to purchase his flights through the portal with cash so that he earns airline miles and points toward elite status on the purchases.
 In the meantime, Nunez also looks for other ways to rack up more rewards on business spending, and particularly on large purchases.

 Flexible rewards program